AGulev/drawpixels/README.md

 `width` - buffer width, same as your texture width<br />
 `height` - buffer height, same as your texture height<br />
 `channels` - 3 for rgb, 4 for rgba<br />
+`premultiply_alpha` - alpha value will be premultiplied into the RGB color values.
+Optional parameter.
+Default is false.<br />

 For example:
 ```lua